 The following are the key experience principles that need to be considered during the project:

 Introducing in-depth information about longevity and caring tips of different flower species.

 Introducing in-depth information about proper living space for that specific flower species.
-For instance, is it proper for an office environment, which the environmental indoor factors are different from the home environment?

 The flower bouquets and potted flowers should be aesthetic.